Many people who game design start out as hobbyists, then turn it into a full-time career.

 While a degree in computer science isn’t necessary to start developing games, a little basic scripting (i.e. programming) knowledge is often useful.

 However, there are technologies which allow you to develop games with little to no programming, but they often charge for the privilege.

 A little coding skill never hurt anyone, and it’ll make your life a lot smoother!

-It is certainly possible to game design solely as a hobby, alongside an existing career or in supplement to it, but there are definite considerations to take into account.
+It is certainly possible to game design solely as a hobby, alongside an existing career or in a supplement to it, but there are definite considerations to take into account.

 Game design takes time, and game design as a hobby will take even more time than usual.

-Sometimes the public are just thankless, and you’ll never please everyone.
+Sometimes the public is just thankless, and you’ll never please everyone.